tpurba/startup/Service/public/README.md

 -Calls to third party endpoints - Not done yet -Backend service endpoints - Adds scores to the server array and retrieves them to display scores -Frontend calls service endpoints - uses fetch to get data from the server and displays scores on Scoreboard.

+### DB deliverable
+For this deliverable I stored and retrieved data from MongoDB.
+-MongoDB Atlas database created - done!
+-Endpoints for data - Through the router endpoints I request and get data from the database.
+-Stores data in MongoDB - done!